ligato/docs/docs/user-guide/examples.md

  **4. Start desired example**

- Example can be started now from particular directory.
+ Example can be started now from the specific directory.

 ```
 go run main.go  \